 - Delete - to delete the note.

-The Audio/video notes widget makes records (i.e. photo, audio, video) and ties them to the current position of the user.
-The widget has several options that can be set up as the default action performed by the widget on tap.
+The Audio/Video Notes widget creates notes, photos, audio and video files and links them to the user's current position.
+The widget has several options that can be set as the default action performed by the widget when the screen is touched.

-Adding the widget to the screen is needed when you would rather skip looking for a geolocation on the map and by default link the notes to your current position.
-To add, and/or configure the widget, do the following:
+Adding a widget to the screen is necessary if you prefer to avoid searching for geolocation on the map and link notes to your current default location.
+To add or customize a widget, follow the steps below:

 Select Left panel or Right panel.

-Select an option you prefer to do by default by tapping the widget:
+Select the option you prefer to use by default by tapping on the widget:

-On request - to open a choice of options;
+On request - open a selection of options.

-Record audio - to immediately start to record an audio message;
+Record audio - start recording an audio message.